-People who have rheumatoid arthritis tend to get gum disease.
-Some experts think that infection that enters the body through the mouth may make rheumatoid arthritis worse, although this has not been proved.
+People who have RA tend to get gum disease.
 You can help prevent gum disease through good basic dental care.

-Medicines are the main treatment for rheumatoid arthritis.
-The types of medicines used depend on how severe your disease is, how fast it is progressing, and how it affects your daily life.
+Medicines are the main treatment for RA.
+The types of medicines used, the amount you take, and the length of time you take them depends on how severe your RA is, how fast it's progressing, and how it affects your daily life.

 Medicines are used to:

 Medicines called disease-modifying antirheumatic drugs (DMARDs) can slow or sometimes prevent joints from being destroyed.
 An early start to treatment with DMARDs can reduce how severe RA is.
 These medicines are most often taken over a long period to help control the disease.